-At March 31, 2020, the Company had goodwill of \$19,092,000.
-The Company completed its annual impairment test in November 2019, and at that time determined the fair value of its reporting unit, under both the Company's Nasdaq market capitalization and an income approach analysis; both methods were less than the carrying value as of December 31, 2019; therefore, management considered goodwill to be impaired.
+At June 30, 2020, the Company had goodwill of \$19,092,000.
+The Company previously completed its annual impairment test in November 2019, and at that time determined the fair value of its reporting unit, under both the Company's Nasdaq market capitalization and an income approach analysis; both methods were less than the carrying value as of December 31, 2019; therefore, management considered goodwill to be impaired.
 This resulted in a \$46,103,000 impairment in 2019.
+The Company plans to conduct its next annual impairment test in November 2020.

-Based on management's assessment at March 31, 2020, no further impairment of Goodwill is required.
+Based on management's assessment at June 30, 2020, no further impairment of Goodwill is required.